Learn how to draw an owl that is cute, colorful, and beaming with personality!

 This lesson is provided for educational purposes only.
 Please don't copy my owls exactly and try to sell them as your own, because that would be copyright infringement.
 Copying for purely educational purposes is okay, as long as I am properly credited as the original artist if you want to post the image online.

 Follow this lesson to create an owl with your own unique combination of colors and designs, that suits your style and personality.
 Make it your own!

 To refresh your memory, here are all the steps to drawing these cute owls:

 I hope you enjoyed this step-by-step lesson on learning how to draw an owl!

-If you like this lesson, you'll enjoy Draw Groovy, my upcoming 64-page book containing easy step-by-step lessons on how to draw cute, whimsical images decorated with fun patterns and colorful designs.
+If you like this lesson, you'll enjoy Draw Groovy, my 64-page book containing easy step-by-step lessons on how to draw cute, whimsical images decorated with fun patterns and colorful designs.

 Draw Groovy is published by IMPACT, an imprint of F+W Media.
 The book is available on the following sites:

 Click here to download a free PDF of this lesson on how to draw paisley as it appears in my new book, Draw Groovy!